Alternative Data Compliance & Regulation: Is the EU and UK lagging behind the US?

 Panel perspective on alternative data regulation in the UK: Reflecting on these developments, Anna Maleva-Otta of Schulte Roth & Zabel highlighted the FCA’s awareness of potential competition barriers and ethical quandaries surrounding alternative data.
 The regulator’s intent is clear: to probe deeper into barriers in data access or analysis techniques, which could result in unfair competitive advantages.

-Recent Regulatory Changes in the EU
+Recent Regulatory Changes in the European Union

 In 2020, the European Union introduced a strategy focused on prioritizing people-centric technological advancement and upholding European values in the digital domain.
 The primary goals of this strategy were to introduce a unified data market, which would boost Europe’s global standing and promote data sovereignty, and to develop shared European data spaces.
 These spaces would increase the accessibility of data for both economic and societal benefits while ensuring that those who generate data retain control over it.